site-bender/operations-ps/README.md

 An "operation", then, is anything that returns a value.
 These can be nested to form a tree where all the leaves are operations that directly return a value, and the nodes are operations that act on those values in some way.

 You can see how this could be used to create, for example, a spreadsheet.

+This is one module in a set of modules that will include a renderer/component library, a builder (no-code site generator), and a pub-sub system/event bus.
+Together, they will allow the creation of entire websites (or any part thereof) from fairly simple JSON configurations.
+In the builder's case, it will create the configuration in a WYSIWYG manner.